29 Jun Why You Need To Add Yoga To Your Surf Lifestyle

 1. Physical benefits

 Let’s not beat around the bush; there are physical benefits: strength and flexibility are nice things.
 Being flexible in the water might mean you are able to tuck into that tiny tube, or maybe just let your stance benefit from a bit more bend in the knees and more style.

 Perhaps a little drop wallet is in your repertoire?

 Whether on purpose or not, you need a bit of core strength to recoil from a layback of any sort.
 And yoga delivers flexibility and core strength.
 And for that matter, functional body strength.
 Depending on the intention, the physical practice of asana can be tailored to give more of a stretch, more strength or both.

 Whether you’re aware of it or not, you are breathing.
 Always.
 Automatically.
 When surfing, we are often breathing more heavily.
-In yoga, practicing pranayama is training ourselves to be more aware of our breathing, and to learn to regulate it.
+In yoga, practising pranayama is training ourselves to be more aware of our breathing, and to learn to regulate it.
 Why should it matter to spend energy regulating the breath if it happens on its own anyway?

-The quick answer: prana or life-force as it is often known in yoga can be broken into pra-anu – or first unit.
+The quick answer: prana or life-force as it is often known in yoga can be broken into pra-na – or first unit.
 Essentially, it is the most fundamental nutrition we ever take in, and we will always be taking in.
 So while many of us put a tremendous amount of time and energy on how we eat, we hardly pay any attention to how we breathe.

 If we give more attention to how we breathe consciously, we can radically affect our unconscious breathing, which in turn allows us to be more calm, relaxed and able to respond.
 Remember the constantly changing waves?